 In Year 9, students develop their knowledge of nutrition through learning about the structure of nutrients and how life-stages and special diets influence nutritional needs.
 Complementary to regular practical lessons which allow students to develop preparation and cooking skills, students will learn about the science of cooking and the impact on nutrient value of different techniques so that they can make informed choices for their own dishes.
 Students will also deepen their food safety and hygiene knowledge from Years 7 and 8.
 They will also undertake an 'engineering challenge' on the topic of bridges; allowing for the advancement of existing knowledge and skills alongside new learning regarding structural engineering.
-Students use CAD/CAM and use resistant materials to allow them to explore and develop new ways of working and realising design ideas.
+Students have further opportunities to work with CAD/CAM and take part in team work; they use resistant materials to allow them to explore and develop new ways of working and realising design ideas.
 Through exploring 'the work of others', students are introduced to some of the most influential designers and design movements in modern history.